boom-lab/boomlab-website/_posts/2023-10-03-poseidon-basics.md

 ```

 ## Slurm basics
 Slurm is the resource manager on Poseidon.
 It lets you request computing resources and submit jobs to the cluster.
-It also lets you start an interactive session from which you can run Jupyter Notebooks (more info [here](https://boom.science/2023/10/02/poseidon-jupyter.html)
+You submit jobs with Sbatch scripts, which tell Slurm what computing resources you need, and then run the commands to activate virtual environments and run Python scripts (example [here](https://github.com/boom-lab/poseidon-data/blob/main/cds/get_era5.sh)).
+Slurm also lets you start an interactive session from which you can run Jupyter Notebooks (more info [here](https://boom.science/2023/10/02/poseidon-jupyter.html)).

 Start a ```bash``` interactive session on a compute node with one core for 20 minutes:
 ```bash